 The Go-Mic Direct may be a great option for speech recognition and more on the go.
 It features a high-quality condenser element which pivots, making it easy to direct it optimally towards your voice as you dictate.

 You have to shop carefully, but more and more mic headsets and desktop analog microphones now support the single 4-Pole TRRS mic + headset/earbud connection to work on a modern Mac or iOS device.
-Worst case scenario you can use an Analog-To-Digital USB audio dongle to allow use of older-style PC microphones or mic headsets.
+Worst case scenario you can use an Analog-To-Digital USB audio dongle to allow use of older-style PC microphones or mic headsets that have two separate plugs.

 Stereo Headphones + Mono Microphone